microsoft/azure-iot-developer-kit/docs/_docs/apis/15-queue.md

 last_modified_at: 2018-01-05T05:16:34-04:00
 ---

-The Queue class, provides by the underlining mbed OS, is used for queue pointers to data from producer threads to consumer threads..
+The Queue class, provides by the underlining mbed OS, is used for queue pointers to data from producer threads to consumer threads.
-For more information about Queue, please visit [MbedOS](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/classrtos_1_1_queue.html){:target="_blank"}
+For more information about Queue, please visit [MbedOS](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/classrtos_1_1_queue.html){:target="_blank"}.

 ## Assembly